 Where does tutoring take place?

-Tutoring takes place in Kollett Hall, across from Mars Science Center and adjacent to the old science center’s lobby.
+Tutoring takes place in Kollett Hall, across from Mars Center for Science and Technology and adjacent the Diana Davis Spencer Discovery Center.

 Is peer tutoring free?